Gov. Set to Speak as Indoor Dining Resumes in Vt.

 Get the latest news on COVID-19 delivered to you.
 Click here to sign up for our coronavirus newsletter.

+Vermont's continued reopening comes even as health officials follow a cluster of cases in the city of Winooski.
+As of Sunday, 62 cases have been confirmed, and more are expected as testing continues.

+Health Commissioner Dr. Mark Levine said Monday that 1,000 people have been tested from Winooski, Burlington and surrounding communities.

-Indoor dining at restaurants and bars is set to resume Monday.
-The establishments will be allowed to reopen at 25% capacity, parties must remain at least six feet apart and reservations will be required
+Meanwhile, indoor dining at restaurants and bars resumed Monday at 25% capacity.
+Parties must remain at least six feet apart and reservations will be required, Scott announced in a Friday press conference.
+The state also increased the lodging capacity to 50%, including campgrounds.

-“I know we still have a very long way to go to help our restaurants get back on their feet,” Scott said Friday.
-“I know they can’t make it on 25% capacity, but we’ve got to start somewhere.”

 The state will also begin allowing visitors from New York and the other New England states to visit Vermont without quarantining for two weeks if they come from any of 55 counties in the region that have virus infection rates of less than 400 per million residents.

-The new rules will also allow Vermonters to travel to those areas and return without having to quarantine.
+The new rules allow Vermonters to travel to those areas and return without having to quarantine.

-The state is also increasing the lodging capacity to 50%, including campgrounds.

-The state's continued reopening comes even as Vermont health officials announced a new cluster of cases in the city of Winooski last week.
-Thirty-four cases have been confirmed, and more are expected as testing continues.